Bridgerton Film Locations & Royal England

 Our first major stop is the magnificent Castle Howard, one of England’s most spectacular stately homes and the filming location for Clyvedon Castle, the Duke of Hastings’ estate in Bridgerton.

-Set within vast landscaped parkland, Castle Howard combines Baroque grandeur with sweeping lakes and classical gardens.
-Time is allowed to explore the richly decorated interiors, stroll the formal grounds, and take in views across the estate — a setting that perfectly captures the romance and scale of the series, while also offering insight into centuries of aristocratic life in England.
+Set within vast parkland, Castle Howard combines Baroque grandeur with sweeping lakes and classical gardens.
+Explore the richly decorated interiors, stroll the formal grounds, and take in views across the estate — a setting that perfectly captures the romance and scale of the Bridgerton, while also offering insight into centuries of aristocratic life in England.

 There is time here to enjoy a relaxed late lunch or afternoon refreshment, browse small independent shops, or simply soak up the peaceful village atmosphere that feels unchanged for generations.